nnphu1029/FuCloud/README.md

 Hosted using GitHub Pages.

 ## Notes

-In the future, i will add css and may be js or python in this repo.
+-In the future, i will add css and may be js or python in this repo.
 Maybe i will find out some framework like reactjs or nodejs.

-My English is not really good but i will practice more.
+-My English is not really good but i will practice more.
 Try my best =).